 Please note: The currency conversion is an estimate based on today's exchange rates and is to be used as a guide only.
 All payments to Amanzi Travel have to be made in Pounds Sterling (GBP)

-Volunteers can join on any Sunday throughout the year and their end date is a Saturday.
+Volunteers can join on any Monday throughout the year.

 This project is open over the festive season